QuantumManiac/shopify-f21-backend-challenge/README.md

 Create new images and see how that workflow goes.

 ## Testing
-Testing is somewhat lacking due to time constraints but can be run with:
+Testing is somewhat lacking due to time constraints and complexity (the test cases have been described but not implemented), but can be run with:

 ```
 npm run test